openaps/AndroidAPSdocs/docs/EN/Usage/temptarget.md

 ## Hypo Temp-Target

 This can be considered as the most important Temp-Target.
 There are several reasons for it:
-1. Realizing you will go low: Usually, the Loop should handle it, but sometimes you can see better in advance than the loop, so the loop can react faster when it targets a higher blood glucose value
+1. Realizing you will go low: Usually, the Loop should handle it, but sometimes you can see better in advance than the loop, so the loop can react faster when it targets a higher blood glucose value.
 2. When you eat hypo treatments carbs, your blood glucose will rise very fast.
 The loop will correct against the rising or even give SMBs if enabled.
 A "Hypo Temp-Target" can prevent that.
 3.	(advanced, objective 8): You can enable “High Temp-Targets raises sensitivity” for Temp-Targets of 100mg/dl or 5.5mmol/l or higher in OpenAPS SMB, so AndroidAPS is more sensitive.
 4.	(advanced, objective 8): You can deactivate “SMB with high temp target”, so that even if you have COB > 0, "SMB with Temp-Target" or "SMB always" enabled and OpenAPS SMB active, AndroidAPS won’t give SMBs while high temp targets are active.